tytydraco/yessleep/out/Ive_been_playing_tag_with_my_best_friend_for_15_years_Then_he_started_hunting_me.md

 A week later, I thought I would be sick again, but for a very different reason.

-Back at home, I was prepping for a shoot.
-BBC News was murmuring away on the TV as background noise when something caught my eye.
-A picture of Cliff, Olivia and Rosie had appeared on the TV, a happy family shot of them cuddled up in front of Niagara Falls from a trip a few years ago.
-My stomach tangled in knots as I scrabbled for the remote and turned up the volume.

-"Police are urging anyone with information to get in contact..." said the news presenter. "

-A giant black & white image of Cliff appeared on the screen.
-They'd picked the most unsavoury-looking one they could find.
-It was years old.
-He was wasted in his garden enjoying a cigarette.
-It's nighttime.
-It must have been during one of their wild house parties before Rosie was born.
-His pink shirt is doused in dark, wet patches, his hair wild and greasy.
-He's smiling at the camera, the flash illuminating the sheen of sweat on his face.

-"...he is considered armed and dangerous."
+Back at home, I was prepping for a shoot, when the police called.
+Did I know I’d spent the night with a murderer?

-Cliff had stabbed both of them the morning before I visited.
+Cliff had stabbed Olivia and Rosie the morning before I visited.
 One minute, he was having breakfast with his family; the next, he was puncturing holes into both of them with a filet knife.
 Their blood was still oozing over the kitchen tiles by the time I arrived just a few hours later.
 He'd left them to rot there while we got drunk together.

-I immediately told the police what had happened.
-At first, they were relieved to be talking to me, certain that I could shed some light on the case.
+The police almost seemed delighted to talk to me, certain that I could shed some light on the case.
 That certainty was quickly replaced with mild shock and deep frustration as I told them that we'd spent the whole night together....and that I'd noticed absolutely fuck all.
 Cliff seemed...fine.
 Better than fine.
 He seemed great.

 There was no motive, no suspects and no leads.
 One thing was for certain: they'd been a happy family.
 No evidence of secret affairs or hidden debts.
 It was like Cliff simply decided to detonate the life he'd spent so long building.
 I loved Olivia and Rosie, and now they'd been wiped from the planet by someone I'd called my best friend.